8 Best Snow Tubes – Winter 2021 Review

 Coated with IceVex

 Includes an interior seat cushion

 Buyers have had issues with the outer tube ripping near the valve stem

-The Grande XL is another model that is not cheap.
+The Grande XL is a model that is not cheap.
 This is in regard to the build quality and price.
 Although, some buyers have claimed the outer tube rips a bit too easily.Read more

 Okay, so the tube itself has received some criticism for not holding up.
 But, this is made with a polyethylene base and is coated with IceVex (which is a cold-resistant treatment).

 The polyethylene base also comes in handy when you are trying to gain some intense speeds.
 It is super slick and will ride the slopes incredibly well.

 While the Grande XL is heavy to be hauled back up from the hill, this includes a high-strength pulley rope to help make it easier.